esteve/elfhosted.com/docs/app/immich.md

 ### Attach storage

-Ensure you have a suitable BYO storage mount attached (confirm the location is browsable in [FileBrowser][filebrowser]) - a [Hetzner Storagebox][storagebox] is a good option if you don't already have cloud storage.
+Ensure you have a suitable BYO storage mount attached (confirm the location is browsable in [FileBrowser][filebrowser]), you can use Rclone to set up a remote to point to your external storage.

 ### Configure

 Use ElfBot to configure Immich to point to your mounted storage location, by running something like:

 ```
-elfbot env immich IMMICH_MEDIA_LOCATION=/storage/storagebox-a/photos
+elfbot env immich UPLOAD_LOCATION=/storage/rclone/YOUR_REMOTE
 ```

 {% include 'app_footer.md' %}